ARM-software/acle/main/acle.md

 removes support for infinities and NaNs in order to provide an additional binade.

 At most one of these macros will be defined.
-See [ssec-fp16-type](#half-precision-floating-point) for details of half-precision floating-point types.
+See [Half-precision floating-point](#half-precision-floating-point) for details of half-precision floating-point types.

 ### Brain half-precision (16-bit) floating-point format